 Zagrebacki strukli and other yummy food

-Although Zagrebacki strukli (cottage cheese strudel which can be cooked or baked, salty or sweet) are known as Zagreb's signature dish, it will keep you well fed if you eat it as a main course for lunch or dinner.
-Other domestic meals are duck with mlinci (a special kind of pasta), sir i vrhnje (Cottage cheese with cream), kremšnite (slices in flaky pastry) and orehnjača (a traditional walnut roll).
+Zagrebacki strukli (cottage cheese strudel which can be cooked or baked, salty or sweet) is known as Zagreb's signature dish, and it will keep you well-fed if you eat it as a main course for lunch or dinner.
+Other traditional dishes include duck with mlinci (a special kind of pasta), sir i vrhnje (cottage cheese with cream), krempite (custard cream slices) and orahnjaca (a traditional walnut roll).

 Just to make sure there is no misunderstanding, we are not talking about wild parties.
-But there is something charming when you walk through Tkalčićeva street and the bars are full of people or to sit and drink a cool glass of wine or beer on Stross (Upper Town).
+But there is something charming when you walk through Tkalčićeva street and the bars are full of people, or to have a glass of wine or beer on Stross (Upper Town).

 Visitors love it!

-At the end of June 2015, 10 percent more tourists visited Zagreb than the year before.
-Tourists say that they love Zagreb because it is not expensive, the locals are friendly, the city is clean and all city's sights can easily be explored on foot or bicycle.
+Tourists say that they love Zagreb because it is not expensive, the locals are friendly, the city is clean and all the city's sights can easily be explored on foot or bicycle.